JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiOptionsBlocksSpecs.md

 FlexiOptionsBlocks contain options for other blocks.

 When working with markdown, there is often a need for per-block options.
-There are solutions for doing so, such as using a [query string](https://github.com/middleman/middleman-syntax#markdown) like syntax:
+Attempts have been made to facilitate this, such as using a [query string](https://github.com/middleman/middleman-syntax#markdown) like syntax:

 ````